weilai0807/E-Commerce_Customer_Behaviour_Analysis/Dataset/README.md

 # Dataset Structure
 An e-commerce dataset was collected from [Kaggle](https://www.kaggle.com/datasets/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction), it consists of 25 columns and 5631 rows.

-The table below shows the description of each variable
+The table below shows the description of each variable.
 | Variable                   | Description                                            |
 | -------------------------- | ------------------------------------------------------ |
 | CustomerID                | Unique customer ID                                     |